canonical/lxd/specs/lxd-ssl-authentication.md

  1. Call GET /1.0
  2. If we're not in a PKI setup with a ca.crt, ask the user to confirm the fingerprint.
  3. Look at the dict we received back from the server.
-If "auth" is "untrusted", ask the user for the server's password and do a PUT to /1.0/trust, then call /1.0 again to check that we're indeed trusted.
+If "auth" is "untrusted", ask the user for the server's password and do a POST to /1.0/certificates, then call /1.0 again to check that we're indeed trusted.
  4. Remote is now ready